dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 ### TypeScript Modules

 Another feature that TypeScript inherits from ECMAScript 2015 is the support to modules.
-Modules on both languages (JavaScript and TypeScript) are a way to encapsulate code into their own scope.
-That is, when we create a module and add some code to it, we are not letting anything (like variables, functions, etc) scape silently.
+Modules in both languages (JavaScript and TypeScript) are a way to encapsulate code into their own scope.
+That is, when we create a module and add some code to it, we are not letting anything (like variables, functions, etc) escape silently.
 Everything that we want to provide externally needs to be explicitly exported by our module and explicitly imported by other modules/scripts.

 For example, if we change the code in the previous section by adding the following line: